funalab/I2IWSB/README.md

 ## Overview

-Our model performs image-to-image translation that converts \textit{z}-stacked bright-field microscopy images with 3 channels into images of multiple subcellular components with 5 channels.
+Our model performs image-to-image translation that converts z-stacked bright-field microscopy images with 3 channels into images of multiple subcellular components with 5 channels.

 ![task](raw/task.png)